Conduct, Student Standards

 Students can reasonably expect the following:

 1. The right to a learning environment free of harassment and unlawful discrimination.
-(Discrimination complaints are handled pursuant to USU Policy 305.
-Please see aaeo.usu.edu for more information.)
+USU is committed to a learning and working environment free from discrimination.
+For USU's non-discrimination notice, see equity.usu.edu/non-discrimination.

 2. The right to due process in all disciplinary proceedings, which means fundamental and procedural fairness in accordance with the provisions of The Code of Policies and Procedures for Students.